Privacy Notice

 Your rights

-The GDPR provide you with certain rights in relation to the processing of your personal data, including to:
+The GDPR provides you with certain rights in relation to the processing of your personal data, including to:

 • Request access to personal data about you (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you that is not exempt from disclosure to you, and to check that we are processing it lawfully